Zero-Inflated Autoregressive Conditional Duration Model for Discrete Trade Durations with Excessive Zeros: Introduction

 Given the discussion above, we propose in this paper a new zero-inflated autoregressive conditional duration (ZIACD) model.
-We directly take into account a discreteness of durations and utilize the negative binomial distribution to accommodate for overdispersion in durations (see \citealp{Boswell1970, Cameron1986, Christou2014}).
+We base our model on the negative binomial distribution to accommodate for overdispersion in durations (see \citealp{Boswell1970, Cameron1986, Christou2014}).
 The excessive zero durations caused by split transactions are captured by the zero-inflated modification of the negative binomial distribution (see \citealp{Greene1994}).
-The time-varying location parameter follows the specification of general autoregressive score (GAS) models, also known as dynamic conditional score models (see \citealp{Creal2013, Harvey2013}).
+We let the scale, dispersion, and inflation parameters of the distribution be time-varying and follow the dynamics of generalized autoregressive score (GAS) models, also known as dynamic conditional score models (see \citealp{Creal2013, Harvey2013}).
 In the GAS framework, time-varying parameters are dependent on their lagged values and a scaled score of the conditional observation density.

-GAS models belong to the class of observation-driven models (\citealt{Cox1981}). \cite{Koopman2016} find that observation-driven models based on the score perform comparably to parameter-driven models in terms of predictive accuracy.
-Observation-driven models (including the GAS model) can be estimated in a straightforward manner by the maximum likelihood method.
-In this paper, we establish the invertibility of the GAS filter for the ZIACD model and the consistency and asymptotic normality of the maximum likelihood estimator.
+In this paper, we establish the invertibility of the GAS filter for the ZIACD model and the consistency and asymptotic normality of the maximum likelihood estimator for the case of time-varying scale parameter and static dispersion and zero-inflation parameters.
+In an empirical study of the stock market, we demonstrate that the proposed ZIACD model for durations rounded to centiseconds is usable in practice and is superior to continuous models with the incorrect treatment of zero values.

-In an empirical study, we analyze 30 stocks that form the Dow Jones Industrial Average (DJIA) index with values of trade durations rounded down to seconds.
-We compare the Poisson, geometric and negative binomial distributions together with their zero-inflated modifications.
-We find that the proposed ZIACD model is a good fit as it captures both overdispersion and excessive zero values.
-The portion of zeros caused by split transactions ranges from 37\% up to 90\% depending on the stock with the average of 63\%.

-We also compare the proposed ZIACD model with continuous models based on the exponential, Weibull, gamma and generalized gamma distributions.
-In a simulation study, we find that when data are rounded, the estimates of the continuous model are biased while the proper use of the discrete model identifies true parameters.
-Furthermore, our empirical duration data has very high precision and as we round them to seconds for the discrete model, we lose some information.
-The use of the continuous approach without rounding, however, also causes a loss of information as close-to-zero durations need to be removed or set to a given threshold value for estimation purposes.
-We find that the loss of decimals is significantly less severe than the loss of close-to-zero values imposed by the continuous approach.
-Finally, we find that the proposed ZIACD model outperforms the continuous models in terms of predictive accuracy.